onlyann/ServiceStack.AzureServiceBus/README.md

 - `int` **RetryCount** - How many times a message should be retried before sending to the DLQ.
 - `string` **connectionString** - The connection string to the Azure Service Bus namespace
 - `IMessageFactory` **MessageFactory** - the MQ Message Factory used by this MQ Server
+- `Action<QueueDescription>` **CreateQueueFilter** - A filter to customize the options Azure Queues are created/updated with.

-As an alternative to the connection string, you can pass an instance of `AzureBusMessageFactory` to the `AzureBusServer` constructor allowing you to provide your own [NamespaceManager](https://docs.microsoft.com/en-us/dotnet/api/microsoft.servicebus.namespacemanager?redirectedfrom=MSDN&view=azureservicebus-4.1.1#microsoft_servicebus_namespacemanager) and [MessagingFactory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.servicebus.messaging.messagingfactory?view=azureservicebus-4.1.1)
+As an alternative to a connection string, you can pass an instance of `AzureBusMessageFactory` to the `AzureBusServer` constructor and provide your own [NamespaceManager](https://docs.microsoft.com/en-us/dotnet/api/microsoft.servicebus.namespacemanager?redirectedfrom=MSDN&view=azureservicebus-4.1.1#microsoft_servicebus_namespacemanager) and [MessagingFactory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.servicebus.messaging.messagingfactory?view=azureservicebus-4.1.1).

-Starting the MQ Server will create up to 2 threads for each handler, one to listen to the Message Inbox `mq-{RequestDto}.inq` and another to listen on the Priority Queue located at `mq-{RequestDto}.priorityq`.
+Starting the MQ Server will create up to 2 threads for each handler, one to listen to the Message Inbox `{RequestDto}.inq` and another to listen on the Priority Queue located at `{RequestDto}.priorityq`.

 > Queue names are limited to alphanumeric, period, hyphen and underscore in Azure Service Bus.
-As such, names from the ServiceStack utility [QueueNames<T>](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Messaging/QueueNames.cs) will differ from the actual queue name.
+As such, the default prefixes from [QueueNames](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Messaging/QueueNames.cs) and the queue name resolver get overriden by `AzureBusMessageFactory`.
+The deadletter queue name resolves to `RequestDto.inq/$deadletterqueue`.
+> Finally, note that queue names are case-insensitive in Azure Service Bus.

 By default, only 1 thread is allocated to handle each message type, but like the other MQ Servers is easily configurable at registration: